 So the family is and must always be an important part of the Church.
-But the Lord's kingdom ultimately must be found in our own hearts before it can be anywhere else.
+But the Lord's kingdom ultimately must be found in our hearts before it can be anywhere else.
 Paul gave us a key when he said to the Romans: "He that searcheth the hearts knoweth what is the mind of the Spirit" (Romans 8:27).
 He also said, "The love of God is shed abroad in our hearts by the Holy Ghost which is given unto us" (Romans 5:5).

 In the story of David, who was called in his youth to be the future king of Israel, we learn how much the Lord judges by what is in the heart.
 We all remember how the Lord sent the prophet Samuel to the house of Jesse, saying, "For I have provided me a king among his sons" (1 Samuel 16:1).
-One by one, Jesse had his sons pass before Samuel as he looked for the future king of Israel.
-Samuel's instructions from the Lord were, "Look not on his countenance, or on the height of his stature; . . . for the Lord seeth not as man seeth; for man looketh on the outward appearance, but the Lord looketh on the heart" (1 Samuel 16:7).
-As the seven sons passed before him, Samuel said to Jesse, "The Lord hath not chosen these."
+One by one, Jesse had his seven oldest sons pass before Samuel.
+In considering each one, Samuel was instructed by the Lord to "look not on his countenance, or on the height of his stature; . . . for the Lord seeth not as man seeth; for man looketh on the outward appearance, but the Lord looketh on the heart" (1 Samuel 16:7).
+And so, as the seven sons passed before him, Samuel said to Jesse, "The Lord hath not chosen these."